loke934/FlockingUnity/README.md

 basic behavior or a behavior with added rules.

 - Has the three base rules of cohesion, alignment, and separation/avoidance.
-- One rule for keeping the boids within a given radius.
+- Option rule for keeping the boids within a given radius.
-- Filtered behavior making it possible for boids to distinguish other boids from other flocks, so not grouping with them and a filter to avoid obstacles.
+- Filtered behavior options making it possible for boids to distinguish other boids from other flocks, so not grouping with them and a filter to avoid obstacles.

 ![BehaviorsInspector](https://user-images.githubusercontent.com/76095991/204749025-35a684a2-7a1a-4508-a81c-a7665429da94.png)